Configure player

 I think you can hear me.
 So first up, I want to say in DP4, by default, the Sound Manager is not set up to use the Audio Device API.
 You can add a magic cookie to the framework, and it's documented on DP4 how to do that, to make that actually happen.

 But other than that, there's one reason why all the demos you've seen previous to this haven't been running through the Audio Device API.
+Bye.
+These will.
 So first up, I'd like to show just a reasonably high frame rate QuickTime movie.
 And the thing to watch for in this one is synchronization.
 The synchronization is still pretty solid.
 It's not 100% perfect yet, but it's pretty good already.

-"Gotta like that.
-Alright.
-And how about that?
-The sound stopped right when the movie did.
-Thanks, Mark.
-Right in sync.
-Let's try that again."
-Don't you love it?
-You don't have to reboot.
-Hey, and you don't have to reboot.
-How about that?
-Oh, another interesting thing about the Audio Device API is you don't have to reboot to reinstall a new version of it either.
+Eric Green: Oh, another interesting thing about the Audio Device API is you don't have to reboot to reinstall a new version of it either.
 As long as you're not playing sound, you can just put in a new version and go.
 That's kind of neat.
 It cuts down on the development time.
-So, let's, you know, once more from the top.
+So let's -- once more from the top.

-Okay, of particular note, you should hear the cymbal sounds and what they sound like.
-Kind of remember that and try to figure out, you know, which of these sound the best.
-First, let's start with the high data rate version since those are the easiest.
+OK, of particular note, you should hear the symbol sounds and what they sound like.
+Kind of remember that.
+And try to figure out which of these sound the best.
+First, let's start with the high data rate version, since those are the easiest.
 Obviously, they're going to sound relatively good.
 And the relative difference between variable bit rate and constant bit rate starts to go away when you use larger bit rates.
 But they're still there.
+If nothing else, you get smaller files.
+So here's the variable bit rate, or here's the 128k constant bit rate kind.
+This is typically the format you find on the internet.
+It sounds pretty close to the original.
+And here's the variable bit, the high quality version for this encoder of-- As you can see, the file size is a bit smaller than the 128K size.

-This almost doesn't sound like a hi-hat.
-Let's take a look at the variable bitrate version in the lowest quality setting that squeezes the most bits out of it.
-In this case, again, you see the file size is roughly the same as the 64K version.
-It depends on the, uh, the actual content.
+all the usual gripes you get about MP3 at that point.
+So let's take a look at the variable bitrate version in the lowest quality setting that squeezes the most bits out of it.
+And in this case, again, you see the file size is roughly the same as the 64K version.

+depends on the, uh, the actual content.
 Hold that question.

-So you can see the low-quality version is much, much better than the 64K version, and you get the same file size.
-So, you know, use VBR, I guess.
-So to finish things up, you need to contact Dan Brown to-- We're going to finish things up and participate, particularly if you want to participate in the seeding program.
-We're going to be seeding the core audio services a lot quicker than we've been running in the past.
+So you can see the low quality version is much, much better than the 64K version.
+And you get the same file size.
+So use VBR, I guess.
+So to finish things up, you need to contact Dan Brown to-- finish things up and participate, particularly if you want to participate in the seating program.
+The seating, we're going to be seating the, the, the, the core audio services a lot quicker than we've been running in the past.
+We're hoping to keep things moving, get things out into the open, get you guys working with the stuff and working with us to make it better so that we can actually, you know, meet your needs for a change.
+So contact Dan, and he can get that working.
+So next, we're going to finish things up with a little Q&A, but Bill has something to say first.